deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### Caffe

-[Caffe](http://caffe.berkeleyvision.org/) is a well-known and widely used machine-vision library written in C and C++.
+[Caffe](http://caffe.berkeleyvision.org/) is a well-known and widely used machine-vision library that ported Matlab's implementation of fast convolutional nets to C and C++.
 It is not intended for other deep-learning applications such as text, sound or time series data.
 Both Deeplearning4j and Caffe perform image classification with convolutional nets, which represent the state of the art.
 In contrast to Caffe, Deeplearning4j offers parallel GPU *support* for an arbitrary number of chips, as well as many, seemingly trivial, features that make deep learning run more smoothly on multiple GPU clusters in parallel.

 ### Licensing